ajayyanshu/securenethub/README.md

 ## Introduction

-At SecureNetHub, we aim to empower individuals and organizations by providing high-quality cybersecurity content.
+At Secure NetHub, we aim to empower individuals and organizations by providing high-quality cybersecurity content.
 Our mission is to help professionals and learners stay informed and secure in the ever-evolving digital landscape.

 ## Features